What are Interview Questions for Teachers?

 1. Why do you want to teach?

 Example Answer: “I became a teacher because of my high school algebra teacher’s impact on my life.
-Math doesn’t come naturally to me but she took the time not only to explain the material in a way that made sense to me but also helped me understand that every form of intelligence is equally valuable.”
+Math doesn’t come naturally to me, but she took the time to explain the material in a way that made sense.
+She also helped me understand that every form of intelligence is equally valuable.”

 2. What makes you a good fit for this school?

 This question reveals whether you researched the school and district.
-Conducting thorough research about the student body, how the community views the school, test scores, and other aspects of the school district shows you’re serious about the position.
+Researching the student body and other aspects of the school district shows you’re serious about the position.

 5. Tell me about your teaching philosophy.

-It is common for employers to inquire about your teaching methods and philosophies to determine if you’d be a good fit for their school.
-Many schools may have established ways of teaching and you must express your openness and confidence in your own cultivated opinions about the best ways to teach.
+It is common for employers to inquire about your teaching methods to determine if you’d be a good fit.
+Many schools may have established ways of teaching.
+You must express openness and confidence in your opinions about the best teaching methods.

 6. What characteristics do students want their school teachers to possess?

-Example answer: “I believe that students want their teachers to be dedicated and approachable, and they can tell when a teacher doesn’t possess these qualities.
+Example answer: “I believe that students want dedicated and approachable teachers.
+Students can tell when a teacher doesn’t possess these qualities.
 If students know you’re working hard and want to support them as they learn, they’re more likely to succeed.
-For this reason, I keep an open-door policy at all times and strive to build rapport with each student.”
+For this reason, I always keep an open-door policy and strive to build rapport with each student.”

 7. How would your past students, peers, or administrators describe you?

-This question is for learning more about your personality and self-awareness.
+This question is to learn more about your personality and self-awareness.
 Employers may compare your answer to how your references described you.
-A thorough and thoughtful answer shows strong interpersonal skills and perceptiveness.
+A thorough and thoughtful answer shows strong interpersonal skills and insights.
 Also, remember to use anecdotes and examples from your experience to support your answer.

-Example answer: “My peers and students would describe me as encouraging, creative and inspiring.
-I love planning fun activities for my classroom and involving other classrooms as well.
-For example, last year I organized ‘Pi Day’ on March 14 for the whole six-grade class.
-I planned scavenger hunts, relay races, and trivia all based on math.
-It was great to see all the students work together, have fun and learn.”
+Example answer: “My peers and students would describe me as encouraging, creative, and inspiring.
+I love planning fun activities for my classroom and involving other classrooms.”

 8. What do you believe is the role of technology in the classroom?